Ramona-Ciceu/Flashcards-full-stack/README.md

 To generate database will ne to run : npx prisma generate.

 Unable to use Difficulty enum : error: Error validating: You defined the enum `Difficulty`.
-But the current connector does not support enums.
+The current connector does not support enums.
 Will use difficulty as a string attribute in flashcard table.